metaplex-foundation/metaplex-program-library/README.md

 Create a folder named `assets` to store your json and media file pairs with the naming convention 0.json, 0.<ext>, 1.json, 1.<ext>, etc., where the extension is `.png`, `.jpg`, etc. This is the same format described in the [Candy Machine v2 documentation](http://docs.metaplex.com/candy-machine-v2/preparing-assets).

-You can then use the `launch` command to start an interative process to create your config file and deploy a Candy Machine to Solana:
+You can then use the `launch` command to start an interactive process to create your config file and deploy a Candy Machine to Solana:

 ```bash
 sugar launch